Santa Clara Broncos men's basketball: History

 Three weeks later, Santa Clara announced the hiring of Herb Sendek, whose head coaching experience included time at Miami University, North Carolina State, and Arizona State.
 Sendek's resume includes trips to the NIT or NCAA tournament in 18 of his 22 seasons as a head coach.
 In 2022, Santa Clara returned to the NIT for the first time since the 1980s, and saw Jalen Williams drafted 12th overall, the first Bronco selected in the NBA draft since Steve Nash.
+The following year, Brandin Podziemski was drafted 19th overall by the Golden State Warriors.

 Rivalries

 Santa Clara maintains a number of rivalries, most of which are almost a century old.
 Santa Clara's most heated rivals have traditionally been the other Bay Area WCC members, San Francisco and Saint Mary's.
 All WCC members are treated like rivals, as are all four in-state members of the Pac-12.

 San Francisco Dons

 Santa Clara and San Francisco first met in 1908, and have met 211 times since.
 Santa Clara has leads the series, 111–101.
-As two comparably sized Jesuit institutions within an hours drive of each other, the Broncos and Dons are natural rivals.
-The rivalry was heightened in the 1950s, with Santa Clara advancing to the Final Four in 1952, and San Francisco winning the tournament in 1954 and 1955.
+As two comparably sized Jesuit institutions within an hour’s drive of each other, the Broncos and Dons are natural rivals.
+The rivalry was heightened in the 1950s, with Santa Clara advancing to the Final Four in 1952, and San Francisco winning the tournament in 1955 and 1956.
 In a time when the NCAA tournament field was limited to 16 teams, the winner of the rivalry series was often the WCAC representative.
 The rivalry has remained competitive to the present day, however, it has lost some of its luster following San Francisco's self-imposed death penalty in 1981.
 Up to that point, the Dons had been one of college basketball's powerhouses, and the Broncos had played the role of foil.
 Santa Clara has won a majority of the match-up since the San Francisco program was revived in 1985.